Predictive Modeling

 3. Flexible Pricing

 Producing predictive models requires obtaining a sample of your current customers to train the model.
+This can be accomplished by hashing PII to further enhance security.
 All of our data is stored in the U.S. in a secure data center, accessible only to us.
 Our models are all developed in-house, not outsourced to a third party where your data would be exposed to yet another unknown party.
-Once the modeling process is complete, we delete your data for security purposes.

 Smarter.
 Faster.
 Better.